Clara Barton National Historic Site: Description

 In spite of its massive size, the house is sparely detailed and furnished for utility.
 The interior is designed as if it were a Mississippi River steamboat.
 The house contains 36 rooms and 38 closets, with three tiers of rooms facing a central gallery lighted by clerestory windows of colored glass.
-Following Barton's death, alterations were made to the interior, creating eight apartments.
+After Barton's death, alterations were made to the interior, creating eight apartments.
 The Friends of Clara Barton purchased the house in 1963.

 Congress designated the Clara Barton House as a National Historic Landmark in 1965, and it was listed on the National Register of Historic Places in 1966.
 The property was designated as a National Historic Site in 1974.

 Acquisition and restoration

 The National Park Service (NPS) acquired the house from the Friends of Clara Barton in 1975.
 The Friends organization had made repairs to the house, but NPS determined that additional structural repairs were needed.
-In 1981 a dedication ceremony was held at the site following the completion of the NPS restoration project.
-The NPS restored eleven rooms, including the Red Cross offices, parlors and Clara Barton's bedroom.
-Visitors to Clara Barton National Historic Site were able to gain a sense of how Barton lived and worked surrounded by all that went into her life's work.
-Visitors to the site were led through the three levels on a guided tour emphasizing Barton's use of her unusual home.
+The NPS restored 11 rooms, including the Red Cross offices, parlors and Clara Barton's bedroom.
+In 1981, a dedication ceremony was held at the site.

+Guided tours led visitors through the three levels, offering a sense of how Barton lived and worked in her unusual home, surrounded by all that went into her life's work.
 In 2005, 12,529 visitors toured the site.

-In October 2015 the site was closed for additional repairs and remained closed, due to the COVID-19 pandemic, through 2021.
+In October 2015, the site was closed for additional repairs and remained closed, due to the COVID-19 pandemic, through 2021.
 The house reopened to the public in 2022, although NPS has identified additional structural problems.
 The second and third floors of the house remain closed.